benhus8/JavaChess/README.md

 # JavaChess
-An awesome project and the history of making the best chess game based on java in the whole Internet!
+### Introduction
+The project was created for the completion of the Object-Oriented Programming course at the 3rd semester at the Poznań University of Technology.
+The project is based on a simplified chess notation and the moves consist in entering the coordinates of successive fields.

+### Board And Moves
     K = King	Q = Queen	R = Rook	B = Bishop	N = Knight
-a b c d e f g h
+      A B C D E F G H
-8                 8
+    8 R N B K Q B N R 8
-7                 7
+    7 p p p p p p p p 7
     6                 6
     5                 5
     4                 4
     3                 3
-2                 2
+    2 p p p p p p p p 2
-1                 1
+    1 R N B K Q B N R 1
-a b c d e f g h

-pawn?
+      A B C D E F G H
+Example:
+to move pawn to A3 field type: A3 <br />
+to move any diffrent chesspiece than pawn on A3 type: XA3 <br />
+where X = name of chessPiece (to move knight type NA3, queen, QA3 etc.)

+### Have Fun!